 Open Standard Notes, and click on Account.
 In the lower left corner.
 Then we activate Data Archives > Decrypted.
 And download the backup copy by clicking on Download Data Archive.

-It will return a file with a strange name, ending in .txt.
-Maybe also a .zip, but we won’t need this last one.
+It will return a file with a strange name, ending in .zip.

 We downloaded the JSON script to convert the JSON that Standard Notes has given us into a enex (The format that Evernote uses to export or import its own notes).
 We open the terminal and execute: